Shedelbower/Aberration/README.md

 # Aberration

+## Day Progress Logs

+### Day 1
+*build 0.01.0*
+- Setup default 3D URP project with git.
+- Brainstormed game ideas and chose one that I liked.
+- Created simple gray box scene with ProBuilder.
+- Implemented basic controllers for playable rovers and security camera.
+- Added some manager classes.
+- Performed first build test.

+### Day 2
+*build 0.02.0*
+- Replaced rover tank tread placeholders with 2-bone IK legs.
+- Implemented physics-based controller for rovers.
+  - Supports walking on uneven terrain and inclines.
+  - Needs more work to fix bugs and look more natural, but otherwise feels nice.

 ## TODO
 1. [ ] Swap entities using numbers 1-n
-2. [ ] Custom rover physics for traveling on ground and up ramps
+2. [x] Custom rover physics for traveling on ground and up ramps
 3. [ ] Security camera zoom in/out